What happens when you order and get a home EV charger installed?

-It’s just like filling up with petrol, you need to know which side your tank is on, to know which pump to use.
-Have a look and check, it may not, but it could also affect where you want to have the charge point installed.
+Shell Recharge charge points are fully weatherproof, designed to brave the elements.
+You can choose to install it inside or out.
+The most important thing is convenience.
+It is worth checking which side your tank is on, it’s just like filling up with petrol, you need to know which pump to use.
+Have a look and check, it may not, but it could affect where you want to have the charge point installed.

 Consider the length of the charging cable, too.
-If it's a tethered charger, it will be 7.5 or 5 m for the Advanced.
+If it's a tethered charger, it will be 7.5 or 5m for the Advanced and 7.2 or 4.7m for the Advanced Flex.
 If you’re going for a socketed charger, these are usually slightly longer, but it’s always safer to check.
 You can find more on cables by reading everything you need to know before your EV charge point installation.